Trulsaa/trulsaagaard.com/_posts/2022-11-27-Convert-your-feedback-loop-into-a-continuous-discussion-with-review-environments.md

 The main benefit of review environments is team member happiness.
 I think this comes from a team dynamic where all the members of the team can collaborate on the same future at the same time.
 Greatly reducing cognitive load by reducing context switching.
 Resulting in faster development.
 And a team that gets a sense of accomplishment together.

 Review environments enable **parallelizing development and feedback**.
 We can fix bugs while the issue is fresh in our minds.
-When we think a solution has been reached we push the code and create an MR with a review environment.
+When we think a solution has been reached we push the code and create an PR with a review environment.
 Then while we write some tests, a tester checks if the issue is solved in the review environment while someone reviews the code.
 The feedback is then given while the developer is still working on the code.
 This has in several instances resulted in feedback that has been, discussed and fixed within minutes of the last code push.

 Getting several pairs of eyes to **test** new code is essential to get another perspective and get it right before merging.
 Normally this is done when the code has been merged into the test environment.
 This creates a time gap between when the developer writes the code and when it is tested and new tasks are created to fix the newly introduced bugs.
 More than 2 weeks can go by before the developer gets feedback on whether the future works or not.
 At this time, all of the developer's cognitive capacity is occupied with a new task.
 Using review environments, this feedback can be given while the code is being code reviewed.
 Testers, functional architects, security testers, product owners and even super users can give feedback and have an opportunity to discuss if this code solves the issue.
 This gives the added benefit of transparency and stakeholder involvement.
 But the most important benefit is that the developer can fix the feedback while having the code fresh in mind.